zuplo/docs/docs/articles/runtime-extensions.md

 Built-in and custom plugins and handlers can expose their own extensibility.
-For example, [AWS Lambda handler](../handlers/aws-lambda.md) exposes the ability to customize the event that is sent when invoking the Lambda function.
+For example, [AWS Lambda handler](../handlers/aws-lambda.md) exposes the ability to customize the event that's sent when invoking the Lambda function.

 The example below shows how to use a route's custom property to set the path on the outgoing event to a custom value.